michaelsvolos/adtune/server/README.md

 1.  counts number of ads on a webpage
 2.  serves an mp3 to the client

+NOTE: see the main README for details on ChucK.

 # Setup
 1.  create and activate `virtualenv`
 ```